 キ = Ki ; タ = Ta

 AAAA THE SENBAZURU.
 THE THOUSAND PAPER CRANES THAT WILL MAKE YOUR WISH COME TRUE.
-I have a soft spot for Japanese culture and just everything Jap.
+I have a soft spot for Japanese culture and just everything JPN.
 I don’t know.
 Growing up watching all animés you could think of is to be blamed.

 This is probably one of the funniest scenes in the movie!
-I wonder though why this was chosen among of the many that showcase a great cinematography (hello, it’s Japan!
+Though, I wonder why this was chosen among of the many that showcased a great cinematography (hello, it’s Japan!
 You can’t expect less).
 Either way, it’s interesting and I love the color blending.

 If you are a Filipino, you probably know how Empoy can be so amusing!
 Just looking at him makes me want to crack up so bad.
 Mind you, it’s not the looks.
 It’s his charm and humor.

 I doubted how Alessandra and Empoy would click, but they actually did!
 They are the most natural actors.
 Everything just seems so genuine.
 It’s not hard to relate to Lea and Tonyo, to be honest.
 It was so heartfelt.
 You will love them both!

 Okay, so here’s what I think in general.
 It has its flaws (some ideas are completely vague).
 Nevertheless, I ABSOLUTELY LOVE IT.
 You know me, though.
 I like going to details (without being spoiler) so if you may..

 You may think why in Japan?
 I have no idea.
 Hahahaha!
 But here’s my guess: Lea was an orphan.
 That must be why she left the Philippines and why not Japan?
 She mentioned that her parents already passed away and she was left with distant relatives.
 I love how they input Japanese culture in the story (because duh why wouldn’t they when they shoot in Japan in the first place).
 It’s plausible.